AI-Huang/WaveNet/README.md

 A Keras implementation of DeepMind's WaveNet.

-This repository is a Keras implementation of the WaveNet, which is brought forth by DeepMind in the paper: [Oord, Aaron van den, et al., Wavenet: A generative model for raw audio](https://arxiv.org/pdf/1609.03499.pdf), arXiv preprint arXiv:1609.03499 (2016).
+This repository is a Keras implementation of the WaveNet, which is brought forth by DeepMind in the paper: Oord, Aaron van den, et al., Wavenet: A generative model for raw audio, [[pdf]](https://arxiv.org/pdf/1609.03499.pdf), [arXiv preprint arXiv:1609.03499 (2016)](https://arxiv.org/abs/1609.03499).

 ## 1. Installation